The Deep Blue Sea (1955 film)

 The Deep Blue Sea is a 1955 British drama film directed by Anatole Litvak, starring Vivien Leigh and Kenneth More, and produced by London Films and released by Twentieth Century Fox.
 The picture was based on the 1952 play of the same name by Terence Rattigan.

 Currently unavailable on DVD, the film was given a rare screening as part of the BFI Vivien Leigh Season in 2013, introduced by Sean O'Connor, producer of the 2011 version of the film by Terence Davies.
+In November 2024, it was shown on Talking Pictures TV.

 Premise

-The movie tells the story of a woman unhappy in her passionless marriage leaving her husband for a younger and more ardent lover.
+The movie tells the story of a woman unhappy in her passionless marriage who leaves her husband for a younger and ardent lover.

 Cast

-Production
+Development

 The play had been very successful and a number of companies expressed interest in obtaining the film rights.
 Alexander Korda offered £40,000 plus £10,000 to write the screenplay.
 He intended for Anatole Litvak to direct and Olivia de Havilland to star as Hesther.
-However negotiations stalled when 20th Century Fox refused to let Litvak direct the film.
+However, negotiations stalled when 20th Century Fox refused to let Litvak direct the film.

-Some time later Korda approached Rattigan and again and he bought the screen rights for £7,500 plus £4,000 to Rattigan to write the script.
+Some time later, Korda approached Rattigan again and he bought the screen rights for £7,500, plus £4,000 to Rattigan to write the script.
 Korda wanted Vivien Leigh to play Hesther, Kenneth More to play Freddie, and Charles Boyer to play Mr Miller, but said Leigh would not accept Rattigan's preferred director, Anthony Asquith.
 Rattigan started working on the script after the premiere of Separate Tables.
 Korda sold the project on to 20th Century Fox, which made him an instant profit.
 Fox insisted the film be directed by Anatole Litvak, and that it be in colour and CinemaScope.
-Boyer turned down the part of Mr Miller so Eric Portman was cast.
-Litvak's influence meant Rattigan "opened up" the story incorporating scenes such as Freddie and Hesther in a ski resort, and Freddie testing planes.
+Boyer turned down the part of Mr Miller, so Eric Portman was cast.
+Litvak's influence meant Rattigan "opened up" the story, incorporating scenes such as Freddie and Hesther in a ski resort, and Freddie testing planes.

-Kenneth More was the only key member of the original cast (who had also appeared in a BBC Television version in 1954) to be hired for the film, as Alexander Korda wanted to use names that were more recognisable to movie goers.
+Kenneth More was the only key member of the original cast (who had also appeared in a BBC Television version in 1954) to be hired for the film, as Alexander Korda wanted to use names that were more recognisable to movie-goers.
 (More had just been put under contract to Korda.)
 More always felt this was a mistake, particularly the casting of Vivien Leigh rather than Peggy Ashcroft.
 He later wrote:

 The casting of the beautiful Vivien Leigh was absurd.
 She was supposed to be an outwardly ordinary but secretly highly-sexed woman who meets a young pilot on the golf course and falls for him.
-My first lines on meeting her were to say: ‘My God, Hes, you’re beautiful.’
+My first lines on meeting her were to say: 'My God, Hes, you're beautiful.'
 She had never been told this before —- and understandably it had a remarkable effect on her.
 But when the part is played by a woman generally held to be one of the most beautiful in the world, the whole meaning is lost.